XueyingBai/Model-Based-Reinforcement-Learning-for-Online-Recommendation/README.md

 **Pytorch version: 1.1.0**

-**Notice: write for fun and double check.
+**Notice: write for fun and double-checking.
 Not the implementation in the paper.** Please refer to the link in the paper for its implementation.